mileswatson/serverless-test/README.md

 First, install [Serverless](https://www.serverless.com/framework/docs/getting-started/).

 For Windows users:
-- If you have chocolatey installed, run `choco install serverless`
+- If you have Chocolatey installed, run `choco install serverless`
-- otherwise, install [Node.js](https://nodejs.org/en/) and then run `npm install -g serverless`.
+- Otherwise, install [Node.js](https://nodejs.org/en/) and then run `npm install -g serverless`.

 Check that serverless is installed by running the `serverless` command in a CLI.

 ### Creating an AWS Account

-To run the project, we will use AWS.
+To deploy the project, we will use AWS.

-First, create an account with [AWS](https://aws.amazon.com/) (if you don't have on already).
+First, create an account with [AWS](https://aws.amazon.com/) (if you don't have one already).

 ### Adding a user